UCL-CREST/cloverflow-web/author.md

 the 2,302 online clones, at least 330 have been copied from open source projects or external online sources to Stack Overflow, potentially violating software licenses.
 For 154 of them, we found evidence that they have been copied from a specific open source project.
-101 of them we found to be outdated.
+101 of them we found to be outdated. %
+% and questionable for being reused.

 3. **Awareness of Stack Overflow answerers to toxic code snippets:**
 We